chrisglein/chrisglein.github.io/heroes-beware/rules.md

 | --- |
 | <img alt="example large mistake and the tiles that need to be removed"/> ❌ |

-Instead of removing tiles you may make replace a tile with a “patch” tile from the supply (**TODO: Add to components list**).
+Instead of removing tiles you may make replace a tile with a “patch” tile from the supply (<mark>TODO: Add to components list</mark>).
 Patch tiles are always considered valid (they may have mismatched open edges or have open edges that connect to closed edges).
 If you choose to take a patch tile you must return a gem token from your stash (see: Profit Phase) to the supply, if able.
 You may take a patch tile even if you have no gem tokens.

 ## POPULATE PHASE
 During this phase you will place tokens from the supply (and potentially your stash of gem tokens) on your dungeon.
 Consult the “Tiles” appendix to know which tokens go on which tiles.